History of Beer Cans

 The first brewery to take the chance and package beer in cans was the Gottfried Krueger Brewing Co. of Newark, New Jersey.
 In November of 1933, Krueger signed an agreement with the American Can Co. to create the first beer cans to go into production.
 By the end of that November, American had installed a temporary canning line and delivered two thousand cans of Krueger's Special Beer.
 These Krueger Special Beer cans were filled with 3.2% beer, the highest alcohol content then permitted by law.
 Beer can history was made.
 Krueger's Special Beer became THE first beer can ever produced.

 The December 28, 1933 issue of Brewer's News featured a photograph of 2 Krueger Special Beer cans.
-There are, at best, first-beer-canstwo examples of this can known to exist today.
+There are, at best, two examples of this can known to exist today.
 See photo to the right.

 When the survey came back, 91% gave Krueger's Special Beer in cans the thumbs up, and 85% said it tasted more like draft beer than did bottled beer.
 Encouraged, Krueger went full steam ahead with canning beer and never looked back.
 On January 24, 1935, Krueger's Cream Ale and Krueger's Finest Beer in cans was introduced to the market.